madanyc/workfront-learn.en/help/enhanced-analytics/14-navigation-and-digging-deeper.md

 ---
 title: Dig deeper into navigation
 description: In this video, you will learn how to quickly see how much time workers are dedicating to each project in [!DNL Adobe Workfront].
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 8733
+exl-id: e29ea4c8-1d57-4dfa-b36c-e19c3c77f1cf
 ---
 # Dig deeper into navigation